-The following general improvements have been made to the Gen 10 vaccine design:
+The following general improvements have been made to the Gen 10 and Gen 11 vaccine designs, relative to previous designs:

 - Improved solubility at physiological pH by the use of derivatized chitosan instead of unmodified chitosan. - Increased T helper activation combined with reduced MHC Class II restriction to more robustly activate cytotoxic T lymphocytes and B-cells for antibody production. - Surface display of antigens for improved antibody response. - A smaller set of core peptides (5 peptides) combined with a list of optional peptides, providing greater functionality and improved representation of common MHC Class I alleles. - An optional epitope sequence that includes an increasingly common variant (N501Y) in the Spike Receptor Binding Motif (RBM).
 The RaDVaC primary protective strategy remains focused on the more highly conserved epitopes involved in membrane fusion, but we are testing the potential of this epitope sequence to boost the systemic antibody response. - An optional dendritic cell targeting peptide for delivering T-cell epitopes to dendritic cells, an important cell type in the presentation of T-cell antigens.